-- See Chapter 2 for detailed information jumpers, I/O ports, connectors and expansion slots. """ indicates the location of "Pin 1". - Components/Jumpers/LED Indicators that are not documented in this manual are reserved for internal testing only.
+- See Chapter 2 for detailed information on jumpers, I/O ports and JF1 front panel connections. - "" indicates the location of "Pin 1". - Jumpers/LED Indicators not indicated are for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+Do not install the onboard battery upside down to avoid possible explosion.